yuvalmGS/gigaspaces-wiki-jekyll/sbp/data-collocation-deployment-topology.markdown

 ---

 {% compositionsetup %}

-{summary}Choosing the right data-collocation deployment topology - to Collocate or not to Collocate?{summary}
+{% summary %}Choosing the right data-collocation deployment topology - to Collocate or not to Collocate?{% endsummary %}

 **Author**: Shay Hassidim, Deputy CTO, GigaSpaces Using XAP:**7.0GA**
 JDK:**Sun JDK 1.6**